gpw13/billionaiRe/README.md

 # Calculations

-The package is built around a set of functions that separately calculate the Billions for the three Billions separately:
+The package is built around a set of functions that calculate the Billions for the three Billions separately:

 -   Healthier Populations (HPOP)
 -   Health Emergencies Protection (HEP)